jenlcmc/Code-Breaking-Game/README.md

 # Code-Breaking Game(MM)
 - A simple mastermind board game that the user will have to guess the combination of random colors.
+- User will need to enter how many rows they want to play first
 - There is 6 colors: yellow, green, blue, red, white, pink.
 - The combination of colors can be duplicate.
 - The user will have 6 chances to guess the colors combination.